 Fever and other flu symptoms often go away after 5 days or so, but kids may still

 have a cough or feel weak.
 Children's symptoms are usually all gone in a week or two.

 Can the Flu Be Prevented?

-with soap, especially after using the bathroom, after coughing or sneezing, and before
+and often with soap, especially after using the bathroom, after coughing or sneezing,

 Never pick up used tissues.